MicrosoftDocs/cpp-docs/docs/cpp-conformance-improvements-2017.md

 ```

-In Visual Studio 2017 version 15.9, in /permissive- mode, the compiler raises C3861: *'from_template': identifier not found*.
-To remove the error, declare from_template
+In Visual Studio 2017 version 15.9, in **/permissive-** mode, the compiler raises C3861: *'from_template': identifier not found*.

 ### Modules changes

-The following changes pertain to the cl.exe command line:

-- The compiler raises C5050 whenever the command line options are not consistent between the module creation and module consumption, as shown in this example:
+In Visual Studio 2017, version 15.9, the compiler raises C5050 whenever the command line options for modules are not consistent between the module creation and module consumption sides.
+In the following example, there are two issues:

+- on the consumption side (main.cpp) the option **/EHsc** is not specified.
+- the C++ version is **/std:c++17** on the creation side and **/std:c++14** on the consumption side.

 ```cmd
 cl /EHsc /std:c++17 m.ixx /experimental:module
 cl /experimental:module /module:reference m.ifc main.cpp /std:c++14
 ```

-In the previous example, there are two issues:

-1. the consumption side (main.cpp) the option **/EHsc** is not specified
-2. the C++ versions do not match.

 The compiler raises C5050 for both of these cases: *warning C5050: Possible incompatible environment while importing module 'm': mismatched C++ versions.
 Current "201402" module version "201703"*.

-The compiler raises C7536 whenever the .ifc file has been tampered with.
+In addition, the compiler raises C7536 whenever the .ifc file has been tampered with.
 The  header of the file contains an SHA2 hash of the contents below it.
-On import, the .ifc file is hashed in the same way and then checked against the hash provided in the header; if these do not match error C7536 is raised: *error C7536: ifc failed integrity checks.
+On import, the .ifc file is hashed in the same way and then checked against the hash provided in the header; if these do not match error C7536 is raised: *ifc failed integrity checks.
 Expected SHA2: '66d5c8154df0c71d4cab7665bab4a125c7ce5cb9a401a4d8b461b706ddd771c6'*.

 ### Partial ordering involving aliases and non-deduced contexts

-There is implementation divergence in the partial ordering rules here.
-In the following example, GCC gives the same ambiguous error as the Microsoft C++ compiler in **/permissive-** mode, while Clang accepts this code.
+There is implementation divergence in the partial ordering rules involving aliases in non-deduced contexts.
+In the following example, GCC and the Microsoft C++ compiler (in **/permissive-** mode) raise an error, while Clang accepts the code.

 ```cpp